ashil13/ashil/README.md

 # ashil
-ashil is the best is airdrop
+ashil is the best in airdrop